RQ

 Costs & Budgeting6 min read1 April 2026

-How much does a kitchen extension really cost in the UK?
-A detailed cost breakdown covering build, kitchen units, professional fees, and regional variations — with tips to control your budget.
+How much does a kitchen extension cost?
+Detailed breakdown covering build, kitchen units, professional fees, and regional variations.

 A kitchen extension is the most popular type of home extension in the UK - and for good reason.
 It transforms the most-used room in the house, creates open-plan living space, and adds real value to your property.
 But it's also one of the most expensive home improvements, with total costs routinely catching homeowners off guard.